-If you are a veteran entrepreneur who is either interested in starting or currently owns a business in Pennsylvania, there are many organizations and programs that offer services specifically geared toward supporting you and your business.
-The resources below range from local to national in scope, and offer specific opportunities and funding to veteran-owned businesses.
+If you are a veteran entrepreneur who is either interested in starting or currently owns a business in Pennsylvania, there are many organizations that offer services specifically geared toward supporting you and your business.
+The resources below range from local to national and offer specific opportunities and funding to veteran-owned businesses.

 Veterans and reservists starting a small business in Pennsylvania are exempt from paying a business fee, which is any fee required to be paid to the state government or a political subdivision for starting or opening a business in the state.
 Visit the Pennsylvania Department of State website to learn more about the Veteran-Owned Business Fee Exemption and its requirements.
 For more general information about registering a business in Pennsylvania, make sure to view our Register section.